 A Citizen Participation Plan sets forth the policies and procedures for citizen participation in the development of the five-year Consolidated Plan, annual action plans and annual end of year reports.
-The Citizen Participation Plan is designed specifically to encourage participation by low- and moderate-income persons, particularly those living in areas where Community Development Block Grant (CDBG) funds will be used, as well as minorities, persons with disabilities, residents of public housing and other interested citizens.
+The Citizen Participation Plan is designed to encourage participation by low- and moderate-income persons, particularly those living in areas where Community Development Block Grant (CDBG) funds will be used, as well as minorities, persons with disabilities, residents of public housing and other interested citizens.

 Salem's first Citizen Participation Plan was adopted in March, 2000, following a training session conducted by the Coalition for Low-Income Community Development, Inc. This plan is based on information collected during that training, as well as the following sources: U.S. Department of Housing and Urban Development (HUD) or National Community Development Association (NCDA) sponsored trainings/meetings; 24 CFR 91.105 in the Consolidated Plan Regulations; and recommendations from other communities and HUD representatives.
+It was revised in March, 2005, October, 2009, March, 2014 and July, 2019.
+During the COVID-19 federally declared disaster, the Citizens Participation Plan was amended in response to supplemental funding, flexibilities and waivers from HUD.

 The Citizen Participation Plan is typically reviewed and updated prior to the start of the five-year Consolidated Plan process.
-It was revised in March, 2005, October, 2009 and again in March, 2014.
 A not less than fifteen-day comment period is advertised whenever the Citizen Participation Plan undergoes significant amendments.

-A comment period for the Citizen Participation Plan, updated in April, 2019, was advertised on May 29, 2019.
+For this version of the Citizen Participation Plan, updated in February, 2024, a 15-day comment period was advertised on March 7, 2024.